Residence permit

 Moreover, according to the Refugee Law, residence permits for both refuges and subsidiary protection beneficiaries provide the right to remain only in the areas under the control of the Republic of Cyprus (RoC), therefore excluding beneficiaries from the right to remain or even visit areas in the north of the island that are not under the control of the RoC.[5]

 From the submission of the application to issue a residence permit another 4-5 months will elapse until the permit is issued.
-During this period, and as a result of advocacy interventions from NGOs and UNHCR, the receipt that is given when the application for the permit is submitted is accepted to access certain rights, such as state assistance via the Guaranteed Minimum Income scheme.
+During this period, and as a result of advocacy interventions from NGOs and UNHCR, the receipt that is given when the application for the permit is submitted is accepted to access certain rights, such as State assistance via the Guaranteed Minimum Income scheme.
 However, there are rights that cannot be accessed or are problematic to access such as access to the health system, social schemes for persons with disabilities and opening of bank accounts.
-Access to a bank account also impacts employment as employers request a bank account to transfer salaries and may refuse to hire or proceed to terminate employment, furthermore, employers are often reluctant to hire or maintain employment of an BIP whose residence permit is not valid in fear that they may be employing someone without legal status.
+Access to a bank account also impacts employment as employers request a bank account to transfer salaries and may refuse to hire or proceed to terminate employment.
+Furthermore, employers are often reluctant to hire or maintain employment of a beneficiary of protection whose residence permit is not valid in fear that they may be employing someone without legal status.

 [1] Article 18A Refugee Law.